Red Cross and Partners Installing Record 45,000

 The multi-year campaign kicked off across the country in October of 2014 with a goal to reduce the number of home fire deaths and injuries by 25 percent.
 Working with local fire departments and community groups across the United States, the Red Cross is installing smoke alarms in homes in neighborhoods at the highest risk for home fires.
 In the last two years, more than half a million smoke alarms have been installed as part of the Home Fire Campaign.
 The installation of 45,000 smoke alarms in October is the largest goal since the onset of the campaign, representing the highest number of smoke alarm installations in a single month.

-“Our Red Cross volunteers and terrific partners will be out in communities all across the country during October, installing smoke alarms in high risk areas and teaching families how to prevent a fire in their home,” said Harvey Johnson, senior vice president, Disaster Cycle Services for the Red Cross.
+“Our Red Cross volunteers and terrific partners will be out in communities all across our region during October, installing smoke alarms in high risk areas and teaching families how to prevent a fire in their home,” said Jarrett Barrios, CEO for the American Red Cross Los Angeles Region.
 “Since the inception of the Home Fire Campaign, our principal goal has been to reduce deaths due to home fires.
 I am pleased to say that this extremely important campaign is already responsible for saving more than 110 lives, and we are looking forward to further expanding this effort, and helping even more people keep their loved ones safe.”